soffes/blog/posts/2010-08-19-on-my-own-again.markdown

 ### What About...

-*Double Shot* - No idea.
+==Double Shot== - No idea.
 Tasteful Works owns all of that code.
 Hopefully it will get released eventually.
 It's some of my best work.

-*TWToolkit* - Check out my forks: [SSToolkit](http://github.com/samsoffes/sstoolkit), [SSOAuthKit](http://github.com/samsoffes/ssoauthkit), and [SSZipArchive](http://github.com/samsoffes/ssziparchive).
+==TWToolkit== - Check out my forks: [SSToolkit](http://github.com/samsoffes/sstoolkit), [SSOAuthKit](http://github.com/samsoffes/ssoauthkit), and [SSZipArchive](http://github.com/samsoffes/ssziparchive).
 The Tasteful Works versions will remain, although I won't be working on them anymore.

-*Countdown Maker* - [Countdown Maker](http://tastefulworks.com/countdown-maker) and [Stage Time](http://tastefulworks.com/stage-time) will remain Tasteful Works products.
+==Countdown Maker== - [Countdown Maker](http://tastefulworks.com/countdown-maker) and [Stage Time](http://tastefulworks.com/stage-time) will remain Tasteful Works products.
 Kinda hate to see them go, but oh well.
 Hopefully they will continue to be maintained.